 What's really in your corn chips?

 There's a bit of a presumption out there that corn chips are not so bad because they're made of corn right?
 Hmm, well they are a processed food.
-A better alternative for a whole food option is kumara sliced into thin rounds and baked or dehydrated til crisp.

 However, if you are going to reach for a packet of good ole' CC's (remember those?) make sure you know what you're getting: